postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 * `provider-name` is the name of the key provider
 * `url` is the URL of the Vault server
 * `mount` is the mount point on the Vault server where the key provider should store the keys
-* `secret_token` is an access token with read and write access to the above mount point
+* `secret_token_path` is a path to the file that contains an access token with read and write access to the above mount point
 * **[optional]** `ca_path` is the path of the CA file used for SSL verification

 All parameters can be either strings, or JSON objects [referencing remote parameters](how-to/external-parameters.md).

-!!! important
-    Never specify the secret token directly, use a remote parameter instead.

 #### Adding or modifying KMIP providers